-There are a total of 8 Axles that allow all the movement in the mechanism.
-The #69 Bottom Lever casting has a total of 4 Axles: on each side and also fore and aft.
+There are a total of eight small stainless steel Axles that allow all the movement in the mechanism.
+The Bottom Lever casting has a total of four Axles: on each side and also fore and aft.
 The Bottom Lever should comfortably rock up and down on its Axles but should have no lateral movement sideways or fore and aft - should be firmly held by those Axles.
-It would be self-evident if any of those 4 Axles are loose as the end that sticks out should look the same for each.
+It is self-evident if any of those four Axles are loose as the end that sticks out should look the same for each.

-For the upper Vane Lever casting, the Axles are more evident - 2 side by side on each side.
-Please note that the two axels holding the #3 Bobbin stick out more than the others and do not look even.
+For the upper Vane Lever casting, the Axles are more evident - two side by side on each side.
+Please note that the two Axles holding the black plastic Bobbin stick out more than the others and do not look even.
 The test is that the Bobbin cannot slide laterally - can only rock up and down.